Mac user reports on 802.11n Cards, Bases/Routers

 (His initial comments from Jan 30th, 2007)"

-Hi Mike, I just installed the 802.11n enabler on a MacPro 2.66GHz and a MacBook Core 2 duo.
-It was necessary to make the latest Airport Extreme 2007-001 update (Apple now has a kbase doc noting this) then the Install went fine and I had no problems connecting to a LinkSys WRT300N Router (802.11N model) with 130MBit speed (144MBit with the MacBook).
+I just installed the 802.11n enabler on a MacPro 2.66GHz and a MacBook Core 2 duo.
+It was necessary to make the latest Airport Extreme 2007-001 update (Apple had a support doc noting this.) then the Install went fine and I had no problems connecting to a LinkSys WRT300N Router (802.11N model) with 130MBit speed (144MBit with the MacBook).
 But as I started a filesharing session between the computers I got almost no speed.
 Only like 1kb/s.
 I could barely mount the HD of the other computer and copying a 200kb File took 2 Minutes.
 I tried the same with an 802.11g equipped 12" Powerbook, the MacPro and the LinkSys Router and it works just fine.

 Later a friend came by with another MacBook with 802.11n enabler installed and we got the same slow file copying speed.
 We have lots of wireless networks here (at least 5, sometimes up to 10).
 Maybe that causes trouble.
 I'll try different channels tomorrow.